autonlab/Predictive-Maintenance-/Predictive Maintenance for Aircraft Machine and Components/documentation/Sources.md

-Herę is given the original repository from which the dataset was taken and also some very useful links I found on the internet to different codes written for the purpose of performing the predictive maintenance analysis:
+Here is given the original repository from which the dataset was taken and also some very useful links I found on the internet to different codes written for the purpose of performing the predictive maintenance analysis:

 The original repository can be found under the following link: